Notes on the Geography of Botswana: Gaborone

 Notice the big boxes at the lower right: "Electric Fence Starter Kit."

-Everybody needs building supplies.
+Building supplies to match every pocketbook.
 Here's a middle-class home, painstakingly neat and with its own spiral column.

 They must be in vogue.